Angus & Coote

 Angus & Coote is an Australian jewellery chain founded in Sydney in 1895 and listed on the ASX in 1952.
 The retailer claims to be a leader in Australia for high quality jewellery, with its 300 stores having a 20% market share as of early 2007.

 In March 2007, James Pascoe Group (JPG) completed a $A76m ($NZ87m) takeover bid for the Angus & Coote chain, including brands Amies in Queensland, Dunklings in Victoria and Edments in South Australia and Western Australia (all completely rebranded to Angus & Coote after November 2008) and Goldmark.
 The Goldmark and Edments brands were part of Prouds The Jewellers, with Angus & Coote acquiring them in 1996 when JPG purchased the main Prouds brand.
 At the time of the purchase, David Norman suggested one or more of newly acquired Angus & Coote brands could be launched in New Zealand.
 Goldmark is now included as a store-within-a-store at kiosks in selected Farmer stores.

-The original owners of Angus & Coote, the Coote family, had owned the business for several years and became one of the grandest and most elite families in Australia.
-The founder, Edmund James Coote, passed the business down to his son Roy Rundle Coote.
+The original owners of Angus & Coote, the Coote family, had owned the business for one hundred and twelve years before the sale, and became one of the most elite families in Australia, becoming a household name in Australia.
+The founder, Edmund James Coote with a net worth of $2B, passed the business down to his son Roy Rundle Coote.
 The business became extremely well-known and made it through international names.
-The last owner was Antony Edmund Rundle Coote, who expanded the business throughout the 70s and sold for 11million dollars a year.
-They sold the business for 77 million dollars and the Coote family still runs.
+The last CEO from the family was Antony Edmund Rundle Coote, who expanded the business throughout the 70s-90s.
+They sold the company for $77M.